-The Academic Business Officers Group is an organization of principal business and administrative officers primarily from academic departments, organized research units and administrative units, who consider information about, provide input to, and comment upon, policies and practices affecting the operation of their organizations.
+The Administrative Management Professionals is an organization of managers, supervisors, analysts, and directors from academic departments, student affairs, and organized research units and administrative units, who consider information about, provide input to, and comment upon, policies and practices affecting the operation of their organizations.
 Members seek opportunity to exchange knowledge and gain skills necessary to achieve their professional goals, and to cultivate and inspire progressive leadership styles.

-The following are the specific objectives of ABOG:
+The following are the specific objectives of UC AMP:

 - To effect improved communications among teaching, research, service, and administrative offices of the Santa Barbara campus.